Darnethal0z/Anweddol-server/docs/source/developer_section/index.md

 ### Tools features

-The `tools` features are additional functionnalities (authentication, ISO management, ...) coming with the Anweddol server package.
+The `tools` features are additional functionnalities (authentication utilities, ...) coming with the Anweddol server package.

 ```{toctree}
 ---